DigitalSerpant/PollosHook-OpenSource/README.md

 Yes, the source code published will sucessfully build to create a somewhat functioning PollosHook Client.

-- Will you create update the client?
+- Will you update the client?

 Only for fixes.